MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 > 1. Write two new methods to have the dogs sit and roll over (just print "<<DOG'S NAME>> sits", "<<DOG'S NAME>> rolls over").
 > 1. Have one dog bark, one sit, and one roll over.
 >
-> Notice how each dog displays it's unique name when you call the bark method.
+> Notice how each dog displays it's unique name when you print its name property.
 Do you remember why this is?
 >
 > Notice how each dog makes the same sound "Woof!" when it barks.
 Why is this?
->
-> Now try this:
->
-> 1. Add this line of code at the bottom: `Dog.greeting = "Woah"`
-> 1. Now ask the dogs to bark again by calling the bark method on each instance.
->
-> What happened?